-After games line up for high fives with the other team and then form a circle with your team to point out positive things they did (end on a high note).
+After games line up for “air” high fives with the other team and then form a circle with appropriate distancing with your team to point out positive things they did (end on a high note).

 When children are watching on the sidelines, have them cheer on their teammates.

 Keep an eye on parents’ behavior.
 Please feel encouraged to talk to the parents if they are making inappropriate comments.
-If you need support call for me, another Challenger coach on site or anyone from the Board.
+If you need support call for me, another coach on site or anyone from the Board.